What is digital accessibility?

 When you embrace accessibility, you showcase your company's commitment to diversity and inclusion and social responsibility in turn, this will strengthen your brand and set you apart from your competitors.
 Paying attention to accessibility presents your brand as forward-thinking, compassionate and considerate to all individuals who may visit your website.

-Having a strong accessibility culture also presents your brand as being forward-thinking, compassionate, and considerate of all individuals.
 By making products and services accessible to all, companies demonstrate transparency and a genuine care for their customers.
 This helps build trust for your arts & culture organisation.

 Start enhancing your website’s accessibility today